Context collector

 The context that prevents unnecessary escalation.

-Small, high-leverage answers that speed up ramp and reduce incident thrash.
+Small, high-leverage answers that speed up onboarding and reduce escalations.

 Acronyms + terminology